 The determination of negligence is almost impossible without the presence of sufficient evidence.
 Furthermore, proper evidence should be collected as early as possible and preserved appropriately for presentation at a later time during settlement talks or court proceedings.
 This is one of the reasons why a good truck accident lawyer should have ample resources for investigation.
 A truck wreck lawyer should also consult with other experts as a way to strengthen your claim.
 Some of these experts may be doctors, scene reconstruction experts, or relevant eyewitnesses, among others.

 Finally, you need a truck accident attorney who is able and willing to commit to your case.
 Although there can be a good reason for your truck wreck lawyer to recommend the acceptance of a settlement, s/he should be willing to proceed to a court trial when needed.
-A committed truck accident lawyer is one who recommends a settlement when it benefits you, but will also be one who is aggressive enough to engage in courtroom battle to fight for you and with you.
+A committed truck accident lawyer is one who recommends a settlement when it benefits you but will also be one who is aggressive enough to engage in a courtroom battle to fight for you and with you.

 Truck accidents are rarely simple, especially if multiple liable parties have been involved in the collision.
 Furthermore, injuries sustained in any type of truck collision often have the potential to be more devastating, given the size of a double-truck tractor or a speeding 18-wheeler.

-If the injuries you have suffered from a truck accident are due to the negligence of a truck driver, the driver’s employer, or a truck parts manufacturer, talk to a truck wreck lawyer at the The Weinstein Firm.
+If the injuries you have suffered from a truck accident are due to the negligence of a truck driver, the driver’s employer, or a truck parts manufacturer, talk to a truck wreck lawyer at The Weinstein Firm.

 Our truck accident lawyers are prepared to look into your case and provide the best legal options possible in Dunwoody, GA.

 The first steps to recovery begin with you.
 Call us at The Weinstein Firm to speak with an experienced accident attorney today.